luthor112/YouTubeAudio/README.md

 # YouTubeAudio
 WebExtension to redirect YouTube to audio-only

-When enabled using the browser button, all YouTube video pages will be redirected to an audio-only stream.
+Click on the browser button to access the settings.
+Files can now be limited by seconds or bytes.